It seems everyone has a story to tell or advice to give about a friend who travelled or something they did

 at the border.

-In the countries that are most commonly visited by independent travellers, visas are available on the border or upon arrival at a main airport for free or a fee - no advance planning is needed (although you may need to fill in an e-visa application before you travel).
+In the countries that are most commonly visited by independent travellers, visas are available on the border, online or upon arrival at a main airport for free or a fee - no advance planning is needed (although you may need to fill in an e-visa application before you travel).
 More and more countries (i.e. Laos, Myanmar and Cambodia) are taking measures to make visas easier in order to encourage tourism.
 In other cases visas are available in a neighbouring country's major city with much less fuss and [often] cost than in your home nation.
 Therefore visas - if you have the time - are best picked up en route as you travel with the exception of specific countries outlined later.
 As well as this method being easier, cheaper and more convenient, you run no danger of your visa(s) expiring before you get to use them.
 You might also find that smaller nations are not represented in your home country.
 Of course, pick up the visa (if required) for the first country of your trip in your home nation.

 Always try to obtain up-to-date visa